auth0/Auth0.Android/README.md

 //Use the account in the API clients
 ```

-Passwordless authentication *cannot be used* with this flag set to `true`.
 For more information, please see the [OIDC adoption guide](https://auth0.com/docs/api-auth/tutorials/adoption).

 ### Authentication with Universal Login